martinhbramwell/Meteor-CI-Tutorial/PrepareTheMachine/doc/Java_7_is_required_by_Nightwatch.md

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ - o 0 o - ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 #### Java 7 is required by Nightwatch.
+Java 7 is required by Selenium which is required by Nightwatch.
+Selenium seems to hold the strategic high ground when it comes to testing web applications, so like it, or not, you gotta install Java.

 Steps performed :
  - Gets the [PPA](https://en.wikipedia.org/wiki/Personal_Package_Archive) for [Oracle Java](http://www.oracle.com/technetwork/indexes/downloads/index.html?ssSourceSiteId=ocomen)
  - installs it

-**Note : **

-Normally, the PPA installer will prompt you to accept Oracle's license.
+**Legal Notice** : Normally, the PPA installer will prompt you to accept Oracle's license.
 If you run this step . . . **you accept the license agreement, implicitly!**

 ##### Commands
 ```terminal